jsdclxvi/Reforestation/README.md

-## What biscuit does a short person like?
-Shortbread.
+## What do you call an old snowman?
+Water.